kriogenia/rust-http-server/README.md

 * Easily route as many new endpoints as you wish.
 * Support nested and dedicated handlers/routing.
-* Work with the different `METHOD` types.
+* Implement REST and work with the different `METHOD` types.
 * Build different types of Responses.
 * Handle, map and compute query parameters.
 * Serve static pages and resources.
 * Accept different and customizable request handlers.
 * Manage gracefully all known errors.
-* Evade Directory Traversal Attacks
+* Evade Directory Traversal Attacks.

 ## Planned

 I still to plan to add some additional features:

 * Headers to the responses.
-* An API REST set of functions
 * More environment properties.
-* Doubtful: Make the server multithreaded
+* *Doubtful*: Make the server multithreaded

 ## Deployment